Working Together

 A project with Lakeridge Health, Ontario Tech University and Durham College, the micro-homes pilot project in central Oshawa provides 10 units for temporary, transitional housing with support.

-The Corporation is working with the Rogers Connected for Success program to offer high-speed internet access at a lower cost to people living in rent-subsidized non-profit housing.
+Rogers Connected for Success program offers high-speed internet access at a lower cost to people living in rent-subsidized non-profit housing.

-The hepatitis C Team Program at Carea Community Health Centre assists community members at risk of acquiring, living with or affected by hepatitis C, including post-treatment.
+The hepatitis C Team Program at Durham Community Health Centre assists community members at risk of acquiring, living with or affected by hepatitis C, including post-treatment.

 Builds relationships with unsheltered people by providing practical services, like hygiene needs, food services and referrals to medical supports and housing assistance.